faridzeynalov2000/full_project/src/entities/Article/README.md

-## Сущность статьи
+## Essence of the article

-Описание:
+Description:
-описываем сущность.
+we describe the entity.

-#### Public api
+####Public api

 - Components

-`ArticleDetails` - компонент с информацией о статье
+`ArticleDetails` - component with information about the article

-`ArticleList` -  Компонент со списком статей
+`ArticleList` - Component with a list of articles

-`ArticleViewSelector` - Компонент переключатель отображения списка статьей (плитка, список)
+`ArticleViewSelector` - Component that switches displaying a list of articles (tile, list)

-`ArticleSortSelector` - Компонент с выбором сортировки списка статьей
+`ArticleSortSelector` - Component with selection of sorting list by articles

-`ArticleTypeTabs` - Компонент с выбором типа статьи
+`ArticleTypeTabs` - Component with selection of article type

 - types

-`Article` - Тип, описывающий статью
+`Article` - Type describing the article

 - selectors

-`getArticleDetailsData` - Селектор для получения информации о текущей открытой статье
+`getArticleDetailsData` - Selector for getting information about the currently open article